zcash/zips/drafts/bitcartel-nu0-network-handshake/draft.rst

 Disconnecting Existing Connections
 ----------------------------------

 At the activation block height, an Overwinter node may still remain connected to pre-Overwinter nodes.
 Currently, when connecting, a node can only perform the networking handshake once, where it sends the version message before any other messages are processed.
-To disconnect existing pre-Overwinter connections, ProcessMessage is modified so that once Overwinter activates, if necessary, the protocol version of anexisting peer is validated when inbound messages arrive.
+To disconnect existing pre-Overwinter connections, ``ProcessMessage`` is modified so that once Overwinter activates, if necessary, the protocol version of an existing peer is validated when inbound messages arrive.

 Example code::